rsocket/rsocket-go/README.md

 Basic load balance feature is in preview, please checkout current master branch.

-It's a client side static load-balancer. (will be dynamic in the future.)
+It's a client side load-balancer.

-It is very simple to try:
+It is very easy to use:

 ```go
 package main